-Szoke, S. et al. Designing high-power, octave spanning entangled photon sources for quantum spectroscopy.
-The Journal of Chemical Physics 154.
-Publisher: American Institute of Physics, 244201.
-ISSN: 0021-9606. https://aip.scitation.org/doi/10.1063/5.0053688 (2021) (June 2021).
+Szoke, S. et al. Designing High-Power, oOctave Spanning Entangled Photon Sources for Quantum Spectroscopy.
+The Journal of Chemical Physics 154, 244201. https://aip.scitation.org/doi/10.1063/5.0053688 (2021).

 An entangled photon pair is generated by splitting a single photon into two photons via spontaneous parametric down conversion (SPDC) [1].
 The quantum correlations between the two photons have several effects.
 First, when coherently recombined in time and space, the two entangled photons behave as the initial pump photon.
 In other words, the two entangled photons can be thought of as acting like a single photon in light-matter interactions [2].
 As a result, two entangled photons leave the same side of a beamsplitter [3] and diffract from a grating at the wavelength of the pump photon [4-6].
 Entangled photon pairs also linearize multiphoton and nonlinear spectroscopy, as has been well-studied in two-photon absorption and fluorescence [7-13].
 Entangled photons also have non-Fourier reciprocal spectral-temporal resolutions and are able to yield spatial resolutions which scale inversely with the number of correlated entangled photons N [14-18].